 How To Get To Bukit Lawang

 From Medan Kualanamu Airport, tourists can take a tourists minivan heading directly to Bukit Lawang.
-The fare is around IDR 200k and it takes 2,5 hours to get to Bukit Lawang.
+The fare is around Rp200,000 to Rp300,000 and it takes 2,5 hours to get to Bukit Lawang.
 The cheaper way is by public bus.
 However, it takes longer.
 Sometimes extending to 4 hours depending on the bus waiting time.

 First, visitors need to go to Pinang Baris Bus Station by taxi (IDR 40k).
 Then take a bus (orange color minivan) until the last stop at Gotong Royong Terminal.
-From there tourist can take a motorcycle taxi for IDR 15k.
+Then, continue the journey with a motorcycle taxi for IDR 15k.
 Bukit Lawang is a small village, therefore, there is no need to rent a vehicle to get around.
 The entire spot is easy to get around on foot.

 See: Guide To Choose Indonesia SIM Card, Price & Provider’s Coverage.